 Teens partnered with a neighborhood association to develop a map of walking and biking routes west and northwest of Pilot Butte.

 Parents and students at Roosevelt Middle School in Eugene, Oregon used the School Environment Assessment Tool (SEAT) developed by Dr. Marc Schlossberg from the University of Oregon to assess the safety of intersections within a half-mile of the school.
 The findings helped the community focus on problem intersections and compete for a grant to fund a part-time safe routes to school coordinator.

 The Unicoi County 4-H GPS Team made a map of Storm Drains in the Town of Unicoi, a map of the Appalachian Trail in Unicoi County, Pinnacle Fire Tower Trail, and a map of Recycling Centers in Unicoi County.
 They also created a brochure titled “Hiking the Appalachian Trail in Unicoi County” and over a thousand copies of it have been distributed through the Chamber of Commerce and U.S. Forest Service.
-Their maps can be viewed here.

 The 4-H Navigators in Sullivan County mapped fire hydrants in the Avoca Volunteer Fire Department Service Area, Bluff City, TN